inkonchain/docs/README.md

 ## CI/CD

-We leverage Github Actions to perform some automated checks on all of our PRs.
-In particular we run the following checks:
+We leverage GitHub Actions to perform some automated checks on all of our PRs.
+In particular, we run the following checks:

-// @TODO Add list of checks once we have them
+- **js-lint**: Run Eslint to make sure JS code is formatted correctly.
+- **md-lint**: Run Remark to make sure Markdown code is formatted correctly.
+- **format**: Run Prettier to make sure code is formatted correctly.
+- **spell-check**: Run CSpell to make sure the content of our MDX files has the right spelling.
+Sometimes this command may fail for legit words (e.g. "inkchain") if that is the case, then we can simply add any word that we'd like to whitelist to the [`./cspell/project-words.txt`](./cspell/project-words.txt) file

 ### Feature Branch Deployment